MaddTheSane/xoxsrc/xoxsrc/README.md

 # Features

 Xox is designed to implement 2 dimensional sprite-based games, which means it should be good for implementing the old classic arcade-style games.
-It is less useful for creating full-scrolling games with a solid background and 3 dimentional simulations.
+It is less useful for creating full-scrolling games with a solid background and 3 dimensional simulations.
 (There's nothing that keeps you from doing such games; however, Xox wasn't designed for such games and can't optimize the display of such games, although the collision detection could still be useful in the 2-D case.)

 One reason that Xox games can be quick is that it attempts to minimize the amount of drawing and flushing that can be done.
 Accordingly, graphics is Xox can be buffered or unbuffered, and you can mix the 2 in a single game.
 Objects can be drawn into a static background buffer (where they are only drawn once), or they can be animated into an off-screen buffer (where they can be erased and redrawn without visible flicker) or they can be drawn directly onto the screen, which is the fastest case and can flicker but is sometimes acceptable for small objects or odd effects.
 Drawing done into the buffer is coalesced so that a minimum amount of drawing is performed to bring the contents of the buffer up onto the screen.